Skip to main content

 Profiles

-Go to Integrations → Facebook → Profiles and click Add Profile.
-Complete the OAuth flow with the additional Facebook login.
+Go to Integrations → Facebook → Profiles and click the Connect new profile card.
+Choose your connection method (Business profile, Personal profile, or Access Token) and complete the flow.
 Reasons to add multiple profiles:

 • Team access — each team member manages their own set of accounts under their own login.